SPINA BIFIDA

 • Myelomeningocele (MMC): Most severe, with the spinal cord exposed.

-• Meningocele: Sac containing meninges (membranes) but not spinal cord.
+• Meningocele: Sac containing meninges (membranes) but not the spinal cord.

 • Occult spina bifida (OSB): Mildest form, with hidden neural tube defect.